Everything You Need to Know About Bringing Out the Dead: Facts, Trivia, & Scorsese’s Vision

 9. Queen Latifah was also a dispatcher in Bringing Out the Dead

 Sometimes there was a female dispatcher on duty, and Nic Cage even alludes to a disastrous blind date she had with Ving Rhames.
-This dispatcher and Ving have an obvious rapport (if not chemistry), and she is voiced by none other than Queen Latifah.
+This dispatcher and Ving have an obvious rapport (if not chemistry), and she is voiced by none other than the queen Queen Latifah.

 10. Jesse Malin appears in Bringing Out the Dead